Speak to any Cockapoo owner, and they'll tell you what fun, intelligent, and at times crazy bundles of energy they can be.

 Giving your Cockapoo engaging toys will also help keep them occupied and stimulated.
 Puzzle toys where you can hide some dog food are a great choice.
 The puzzle provides them with a good challenge and a tasty reward at the end.

 How much does dog insurance cost for Cockapoos?

 Cockapoos are now one of the most popular dogs in the US, so pet insurance for them is widely available.
 In 2022, our average premium for Cockapoos was $35 per month.
 This is less than the average 2022 premium across all dog breeds and ages, which was $37 per month.

 This low cost says a lot about just how healthy Cockapoos are: Breeds that are more prone to health conditions tend to be pricier to insure.

 (And keep in mind, these are just averages based on data from all customer premiums.
-Your pet's age and location will heavily affect your monthly price, and your pet's premium may differ from the average — get a quote here!)
+Your pet's age and location will heavily affect your monthly price, and your pet's premium may differ from the average.
+Learn more about insuring your Cockapoo.